-The mission of The Rankin Institute's Fletcher Forum is to increase public awareness and understanding of learning disabilities.
+Fletcher Forum, presented by The Rankin Institute at The Fletcher School, increases public awareness and understanding of learning disabilities.
 This event is an annual presentation by a nationally recognized expert in the field of learning disabilities.
-It is underwritten by corporate and individual sponsors and is open to the public at no charge.
-The Fletcher Forum provides education and enrichment to teachers, other professionals, parents and community members.
+Fletcher Forum is free to the public.
+Please register using the link below.

 The Rankin Institute at The Fletcher School